oracle/yo/doc/install.rst

 Installation
 ------------

+First, ensure you have at least Python 3.6 installed, along with pip.
+For Oracle Linux users, ``yum install python3-pip`` should do the trick.

 .. code:: bash

     pip install yo oci-cli

 It's recommended that you use the above command to install yo.
-If you run it as a non-root user, it will install to your home directory.
-The above will also install the ``oci-cli`` package, which will help you configure yo.
+If you run it as a non-root user (recommended), it will install to your home directory.
+The above will also install the ```oci-cli`` package, which will help you configure yo.

 Initial Configuration
 ---------------------